atkphpframework/achievo/README.md

 $ git clone --recurse-submodules git://github.com/atkphpframework/achievo.git achievo
 </code>

 After cloning, the local master branch in the repo will contain the most recent release.
-Achievo is built using the ATK Framework and includes ATK as a submodule; the --recurse-submodules option tells Git to update the ATK submodule in the cloning, otherwise the atk/ directory will be empty and you will have to update submodules manually).
+Achievo is built using the ATK Framework and includes ATK as a submodule; the --recurse-submodules option tells Git to update the ATK submodule during the cloning, otherwise the atk/ directory will be empty and you will have to update submodules manually).
 You do not need a GitHub account to clone using the "git:" protocol.

 You can also download a zip archive of the [Achievo master branch](https://github.com/atkphpframework/achievo) and extract it to your webserver.
-However, in this case you will also need to download a zip archive of version 6.4.4 of the ATK Framework and extract it to your achievo/atk/ directory (currently from https://github.com/dalers/atk-6.4.4, although this will eventually be changed to the GitHub atkphpframework/atk project).
+However, in this case you will also need to download a zip archive of version 6.4.4 of the ATK Framework and extract it to your achievo/atk/ directory (currently from https://github.com/dalers/atk-6.4.4, although this will eventually change to the GitHub  [ATK Framework project](https://github.com/atkphpframework/atk).

-Once you have Achievo on your server, review the doc/INSTALL and doc/README files.
-They should explain everything you need to complete the install.
-Also review the [Guided Tour](http://github.com/atkphpframework/achievo/wiki/Achievo-guided-tour) on the Achievo project wiki, which is a step-by-step tutorial for how to configure a new Achievo installation, and how to use Achievo's basic features.
+Once you have Achievo on your server or workstation, review the doc/INSTALL and doc/README files.
+These should explain everything you need to complete the install.
+Also review the [Guided Tour](http://github.com/atkphpframework/achievo/wiki/Achievo-guided-tour) on the Achievo project wiki, which is a step-by-step tutorial for configuring a new Achievo installation and using Achievo's basic features.

 Version Control and Issue Tracking
 ==================================